 - B29.
 Car park areas that are obscured from public view should be lit at night for safety.
 Solar powered sensor lights are encouraged. - B30.
-Lighting must be designed and baffled to prevent spill, care must be taken for sites adjoining sensitive areas, such as residential development or open space where wildlife may reside. - B31.
+Lighting must be designed and baffled to prevent spill, care must be taken for sites adjoining sensitive areas, such as residential development, areas of environmental significance or open space where wildlife may reside. - B31.
 Light poles must not be higher than buildings.

-Figure 18: Car parks should be lit at night with solar powered sensor lights encouraged
+Figure 17: Car parks should be lit at night with solar powered sensor lights encouraged